zenithpaws/Astral-Moderation-v2/README.md

 # Discord Moderation Bot

-This is a Discord moderation bot built using Nextcord (formerly known as discord.py) and Firebase Firestore for data storage.
+This is a Discord moderation bot built using [nextcord](https://nextcord.dev/) (formerly known as discord.py) and [Cloud Firestore](https://firebase.google.com/products/firestore) for data storage.

 ## Features